Beginning the East Coast Trail: Portugal Cove to Bauline

 Well, today we hiked the Piccos Ridge Trail from Portugal Cove to Bauline.
 They say that the best views in the world are the ones you work for, and if that is true, this must be the most beautiful place on earth!
-We recently read someone's Facebook post, which claimed this stretch of trail was the hardest hike they'd every done, and I think we ended the day in full agreement!
+We recently read someone's Facebook post, which claimed this stretch of trail was the hardest hike they'd ever done, and I think we ended the day in full agreement!

 To backtrack a little, we innocently began our day with a breakfast of coffee and bagels in MUN.
 As we ate we admitted to being a little nervous about today's trek, partially because of the weather advisory, which still called for temperatures to drop to -1 by the evening, 1-3 mm of rain throughout the day with an additional 10-40 mm projected overnight (or snow!), and high winds, and partially because of the description of the trail itself.
-In short our first day on the ECT and Trans Canada Trail was nothing like we expected - especially in June!
+In short, our first day on the ECT and Trans Canada Trail was nothing like we expected - especially in June!

 According to the East Coast Trail Association, Picco's Ridge Path is a 14.5 km footpath which runs from Portugal Cove to Bauline along Picco's Ridge.
 The trail is described as a tough trek over a rugged landscape, and hikers are advised that they should be prepared for several rope-assisted ascents and descents.
 We were warned of steep ascents/descents at Black Cliff, Picco's Ridge, and Brock's Head, but encouraged by the promise of stunning views up and down the coast and out to Bell Island.